- Shoulder Labral Tear

 The shoulder is a highly mobile ball and socket joint.
 The ball of the upper arm bone (humerus) is held in place at the socket (glenoid) of the shoulder blade (scapula) by a group of ligaments.
 A partial dislocation of the shoulder joint is termed as a subluxation.
 This means the ball has partially moved out of the glenoid as opposed to a dislocation, where the ball completely moves out of the glenoid.

-• Post-traumatic Stiffness of the Shoulder Post-traumatic Stiffness of the Shoulder
+Know More - Post-traumatic Stiffness of the Shoulder

 Post-traumatic stiffness of the shoulder is the inability of the shoulder joint to move freely due to the damage sustained to the normal gliding surfaces of the shoulder as a result of trauma (injury) or surgery.